tsuru/tsuru/docs/using/cli/plugins.rst

 Creating your own plugin
 ------------------------

-Everything you need to do is to create a new `executable`.
-You can use bash, python, ruby, eg.
+Everything you need to do is to create a new file that can be executed.
+You can use Bash, Python, Ruby, eg.

-Let's create a `Hello world` plugin that prints `hello world` as output.
-Let's use `bash` to write our new plugin.
+Let's create a Hello world plugin that prints "hello world" as output.
+Let's use ``bash`` to write our new plugin.

 .. highlight:: bash